cj0424/Project360-Continuity-Agent/README.md

 * **Microsoft Word:** Word updates remain a deliberate human step because editing written content in context is more open-ended than changing a structured field.
 * **Telegram:** Telegram currently acts as the approval and notification layer.
 The same workflow could be connected to Microsoft Teams without changing the underlying logic.

-The prototype uses **fictional firm and client data**.
-A real deployment would involve confidential client and firm content.
+### Data confidentiality

-For confidential or production use, Google provides **paid-service data protections** for Gemini.
-When the Gemini API is used through a project with an active Google Cloud billing account, or through Vertex AI, prompts and responses are **not used to improve or train Google's models** under the applicable paid-service terms.
+I understand the importance of protecting confidential and sensitive project information.
+For production use, Google also provides **paid-service data protections** for Gemini.
+When the Gemini API is used through a Google Cloud project with an active billing account, or through Vertex AI, prompts and responses are **not used to improve or train Google’s models**, subject to the applicable paid-service terms.